-The second event was our Lord Jesus Christ, hanging from the cross, petitioning his Father to forgive his killers, since they did not know that they were killing the Christ (Luke 23:34); and so our second petition is for God to forgive our debtors, since they do not know how to be pro choice of life.
-Even though we are not the ones being killed by abortion or by crucifixion, our second petition is appropriate, because we are not asking God to forgive people for killing children by abortion; rather, we are asking him to forgive people for tempting us to participate in the killing of children by abortion.
-It's also appropriate, because abortion is the antithesis of the Cross, being that it's the sacrifice of a father's child unto the forgiveness of an opposite debt, the debt of the father to the child instead of the debts of God's children to their Father.
+The 2nd petition was that of our Lord Jesus Christ, who while hanging from the cross, petitioned his Father to forgive his killers, since they did not know that they were killing the Christ (Luke 23:34).
+Our second petition is for God to forgive our debtors, since they do not know how to stop prolicide.
+Even though we are not the ones being killed by prolicide or by crucifixion, our second petition is appropriate, because we are asking God to forgive our debtors for tempting us to be complicit with them in prolicide.
+It's also appropriate, because prolicide is the antithesis of the Cross, being that it's the sacrifice of a father's offspring unto the forgiveness of an opposite debt, the debt of the father to his offspring instead of the debts of God's adopted offspring to their Father.
 Here's one other reason why it's appropriate.
 Jesus said that whatever we fail to do for the least of his brethren, we fail to do for him (Mat.
 25:34-46).
 So, if we fail to stop unborn offspring from being killed, it's as though we again fail to stop Jesus Christ from being crucified.

 |Prayer for a New Pentecost|